Holy Saturday Vigil

 The word “vigil” literally means “wakefulness” and refers to a period of watchful waiting.
 The earliest Christians held vigil services for spiritual preparation on the eve of significant feast days.
 The ancient Easter Vigil would begin late on Holy Saturday evening and a liturgy of prayers and scripture readings was observed through the night.
 Easter morning culminated in baptisms and a meal, bringing a two-day fast to a joyful close.

-And so it is that Easter begins right here and now, in the pre-dawn hours before Jesus resurrection.
-While His death is a sobering reality that we want to dwell in for a while, it is more importantly the beginning of our celebration, for we have absolute confidence that this grave will be empty in just a few short hours.
+And so it is that Easter begins right here and now, in the pre-dawn hours before Jesus’ resurrection.
+While His death is a sobering reality that we want to dwell in for a while, this is the beginning of our Easter celebration, the beginning of our celebration, for we have absolute confidence that this grave will be empty in just a few short hours.
 The whole of our faith depends on it.

 Preparation